 How Does it Differ From Glass Skin?

 Says Lee, "Glass skin is a newer, trendier term that denotes super-smooth, poreless, luminescent, almost translucent skin, similar to a piece of glass.
 Both are coveted skin ideals in Korea, but glass skin does capture the recent craze for glowy, lit-from-within skin more accurately.
 It's also a more realistic look that women can strive for—honey skin tends to be a bit greasy for some."
-In other words, glass skin places more of a focus on the texture, while honey skin refers to moisture and suppleness.
+In other words, glass skin places more of a focus on the texture, while honey skin refers to moisture levels and suppleness.

 In terms of numbers, Cho says glass skin is less Insta-famous. "'Glass skin' is similar to honey skin in that it's a slang term used to describe supple, bright, almost translucent skin," she explains.
 "But not many people use the term 'glass skin.'
 Only about 2000 results show up with 'glass skin' in Korean.
 It's kind of Korea's way to say hashtag skin goals."